fragdochkarl/mage2docs/understanding_blank_theme.md

 - Global variables are meant to be overidden in your themes `web/css/source/_theme.less`
 - In addition you can use the final hook of placing a `web/css/source/_extend.less` file to your theme.
 Keep in mind though: this is a @magento_import directive iterating over all modules.
 So you could use this in your cutom module, too.
 - You can extend/overide module related styles by placing an own equivalent `Vendor_Module/web/css/source/_module.less` or `Vendor_Module/web/css/source/_widget.less` file in your theme.

+Further more you could even think of adapting the CSS entry points to your own need, to pull in just the base lib components you really need, for example.
+I mean, if you wanted to... ;)